-There shall be paid to the district and collected by the clerk-treasurer on each lot, parcel of land or premises on which a unit or connection charge shall not have been assessed or paid prior to the time that a permit for and connection is made to the sanitary sewerage system of the district a unit connection charge as set forth in the schedule of fees on file in the town clerk's office and which may be revised by town board resolution each unit determined and attributed to such connection as provided in section 54-213; provided, however, if the land was previously assessed or otherwise charged an acreage assessment, the unit connection charge shall be as set forth in the schedule of fees on file in the town clerk's office and which may be revised by town board resolution.
+There shall be paid to the district and collected by the clerk-treasurer on each lot, parcel of land or premises on which a unit or connection charge shall not have been assessed or paid prior to the time that a permit for and connection is made to the sanitary sewerage system of the district a unit connection charge of \$3,000.00 for each unit determined and attributed to such connection as provided in section 54-213; provided, however, if the land was previously assessed or otherwise charged an acreage assessment, the unit connection charge shall be \$1,000.00 per unit.
 No such permit or connection shall be made to the sanitary sewer system until such unit connection charge is first so paid in full or levied and assessed.
 The property owner shall install the building sewer from the building to the street lateral at his own expense.
 In no case shall the property owner deduct the cost of the building sewer from the connection charge.